BIOGRAPHY AND ACADEMIC CAREER

 appointed Guest Conductor of the Moorpark Symphony Orchestra.

-In 2010, he inaugurated the ensemble TEMPO (The Epicenter Music Performance Organization), in which he serves as flutist and conductor.
+In 2010, he inaugurated the ensemble TEMPO (The Epicenter Music Performance Organization), with which he remained until 2015.

 Following many years as a chamber musician, primarily as a